-- 1Baby cereals like rice and oatmeal mixed with breastmilk or formula.Start with a very liquid mixture, mostly milk, and as your baby becomes more confident and comfortable with it, gradually decrease the amount of liquid you use.Advertisement
+- 1Start with a very liquid mixture, mostly milk, and as your baby becomes more confident and comfortable with it, gradually decrease the amount of liquid you use.Baby cereals like rice and oatmeal mixed with breastmilk or formula.Advertisement

-- 2Baby food or puree mixed with breastmilk or formula.The same concept applies as in the above step: start liquid and make the mixture thicker over time.
-Eventually you can leave out the liquid altogether.Advertisement
+- 2The same concept applies as in the above step: start liquid and make the mixture thicker over time.
+Eventually you can leave out the liquid altogether.Baby food or puree mixed with breastmilk or formula.Advertisement

 What to expect the first time you give your baby solid food

 You've prepared the perfect delicious puree and are ready to give solid food a try.
 There are some things you should keep in mind before you start:

 - 1A hungry baby won't be receptive to new experiences.Feed baby breastmilk or formula first.Advertisement

 - 2Mornings or after nap time work well.Choose a time when your baby isn't tired or fussy.